 Something so simple as driving can be a topic for gender equality decisions.
 Women in the USA are used to daily driving to work, but just a few probably know that their “sisters” from countries like Saudi Arabia, for example, win their right to drive just a few years ago.

-There is one country where women are forbidden to drive a car – Afghanistan.
-Actually, Afghanistan women had the right to get driving licenses until the county was occupied by the Taliban in 2021 for the second time.
+Currently, there is only one country where women can’t drive – Afghanistan.
+Actually, Afghan women were allowed to drive until the country was occupied by the Taliban in 2021 for the second time.

 Afghanistan women don’t meet the support of Afghanistan men either.
 The women often meet violence on the road from men who chase their cars off the road.
 In general, being a woman behind a wheel in Afghanistan is life-threatening.
 This makes many women give up on driving.

-Until June 2018 women in Saudi Arabia were banned from driving by the law.
+Until June 2018, Saudi Arabia was a country that didn’t allow women to drive.
 This was a result of following a very strict brand of Islamic law known as ‘Wahhabism’.
 The law says that men and women should be kept separate.
 According to this law, women don’t need to drive because always they have to be a male guardian (a husband) who is supposed to drive them.

 In 2011 have started the first changes in the law that include women’s rights.
 The son of the king by that time had the role of US ambassador, which make him more aware of how American women live.
 He was in charge of a plan to reform and transform society in Saudi Arabia by 2030.

 The goal of this plan was to increase the number of women in the workforce.
 This could happen by giving women more social rights one of them giving them permission to drive.
-In September 2018 this is official – Saudi Arabia women have the right to take driving licenses and to sit behind the wheel.
+On June 24, 2018 this became official – Saudi Arabia women have the right to take driving licenses and to sit behind the wheel.

 The more conservative part of society doesn’t react well to this news.
 The supporter of traditions and religion denounced this action as trampling on the religious laws of Islam.